feralcreative/moto-router/README.md

 ### Dependencies and Environment

 This project uses the Google Maps JavaScript API with the Geometry library.
 You must provide your own API key.

-No new external dependencies were added during recent updates.
+**Additional dependencies:**

-The project also uses a shell script (`generate-routes-json.sh`) and `jq` for processing route files.
+- The project uses a shell script (`generate-routes-json.sh`) and [`jq`](https://stedolan.github.io/jq/) for processing route files. `jq` must be installed on your system to run the script.

 #### Setting the Google Maps API Key